 All directors hold office until their successors have been duly elected and qualified.
+None of our directors is subject to a fixed term of office.
+In addition, the service agreements between us and the directors do not provide benefits upon termination of their services.
 Director nomination is subject to the approval of our corporate governance and nominating committee.
 Our shareholders may remove any director by ordinary resolution and may in like manner appoint another person in his stead.
 A valid ordinary resolution requires a majority of the votes cast at a shareholder meeting that is duly constituted and meets the quorum requirement.
 Officers are elected by and serve at the discretion of the board of directors.